 - How HR teams can best prepare to welcome refugee employees. - How to adjust or expand your onboarding program for refugee employees. - Ideas on how to build an inclusive workplace for refugee employees.

 Contents

 Integrating refugee employees at work: what HR teams need to know

 Companies that are looking to integrate refugee employees into their workforce should consider taking a few key structural steps.
-(If you're still trying to figure out the hiring process for refugee candidates, reach out to the Tent team for our tutorial presentation on this topic.)

 This section will cover: